- http://www.mediafire.com/?vrbf7ir0crim4g9 Thathvamariya - Reethigowlai

 Rajaji, with surpassing humility, holds his apprehension of Reality as limited by his own mental confines, but he accepts what he is given and does not claim more.
 His "co-author" is limited by physical confines and with equally surpassing humility regards his partial imagining as wholly adequate and claims no more.
 But both are swept on by the "pulse of emotion" to a territory they retreive from beyond the edges of temporal and celestial possibilties.
 It has been given to Subbulakshmi to trigger the same pulsation, through her spire of musical intelligence, among us, her listeners.
 Who can match her credentials for doing so?

 So, along with MS and Kadayanallur Venkataraman (who has set the composition to music in a triangulated compound of Sivaranjani, Kapi and Sindhu Bhairavi), Rajaji's piece has a fourth, and perhaps most important, collaborator in the nameless devotee of the rock-incarnation of Govinda.
-There are those who, today, reading Rajaji's 1925 letter will turn up their noses at his use of the words pariah and panchama
+There are those who, today, reading Rajaji's 1925 letter will turn up their noses at his use of the words pariah and panchama.

 May I urge them to hear MS sing the song next time with that devotee in mind, calling him whatever politically correct name they might choose.
 They will find new meaning to it then and also discover a new facet in the "brain" behind the right-wing constellation of the Mahatma.